-- Mantegna's Triumph of Caesar was to prove the undoing of Daniel Nys.
-He had successfully negotiated the sale of part of the Gonzaga art collection in 1626 and was tempted to buy the Triumph of Caesar for Charles.
-When payment for the sale was not forthcoming Nys was forced into bankruptcy and spent the rest of his life in London trying to get paid. - This was typical of many of Charles creditors, from tailors to grocers, they were never paid.
-On Charles's death about £40,000 was owed and Parliament devised a scheme to pay the creditors by selling all of Charles's worldly goods. - The Triumphs of Caesar are a series of nine large paintings created by the Italian Renaissance artist Andrea Mantegna between 1484 and 1492 for the Gonzaga Ducal Palace, Mantua.
+- The Triumphs of Caesar are a series of nine large paintings created by the Italian Renaissance artist Andrea Mantegna between 1484 and 1492 for the Gonzaga Ducal Palace, Mantua.
 They depict a triumphal military parade celebrating the victory of Julius Caesar in the Gallic Wars.
 Acknowledged from the time of Mantegna as his greatest masterpiece, they remain the most complete pictorial representation of a Roman triumph ever attempted and together they form the world's largest metric area of renaissance paintings outside Italy. - Acquired by Charles I in 1629, they now form part of the Royal Collection at Hampton Court Palace.
 Originally painted in the fragile medium of egg and glue tempera on canvas, the paintings underwent successive repaintings and restorations through the centuries.
 In the 1960s a careful restoration to reveal the original paintwork was conducted on all but the seventh canvas, where no trace had been left by previous restorers.
 Although now mere shadows of Mantegna's cinquecento paintings, they still convey a powerful impression of epic grandeur.
-In the words of Anthony Blunt, who as Surveyor of the Queen's Pictures supervised the restoration, "The Triumphs may be a ruin but it is a noble one, one as noble as those of ancient Rome which Mantegna so deeply admired."

-- The Gonzaga dynasty was overthrown in the late 16th century, and the major part of their painting collection was acquired by Charles I of England in 1629, using as an agent in Italy, the courtier Daniel Nys.
+In the words of Anthony Blunt, who as Surveyor of the Queen's Pictures supervised the restoration, "The Triumphs may be a ruin but it is a noble one, one as noble as those of ancient Rome which Mantegna so deeply admired." - The Gonzaga dynasty was overthrown in the late 16th century, and the major part of their painting collection was acquired by Charles I of England in 1629, using as an agent in Italy, the courtier Daniel Nys.
 The collection also included works by Titian, Raphael and Caravaggio.
 They arrived in 1630 at Hampton Court Palace, where they have remained ever since.
 The Lower Orangery was originally built to house Mary II of England's collection of botanical specimens.
 It was chosen as a setting for the series, since it re-creates the interior of the Palace of San Sebastiano in Mantua, Italy, where the paintings were hung from 1506 in a specially built gallery.
-The paintings are displayed as a continuous frieze, separated by small columns. - After the execution of Charles I in 1649, the Triumphs were listed in an inventory and valued at 1,000 pounds; the entire Gonzaga acquisition cost 28,000 pounds.
+The paintings are displayed as a continuous frieze, separated by small columns.

+• After the execution of Charles I in 1649, the Triumphs were listed in an inventory and valued at 1,000 pounds; (£119 thousand as of 2015)[12] the entire Gonzaga acquisition cost 25,000 pounds.(£4.26 million as of 2015).
 Oliver Cromwell refrained from selling these paintings, almost alone among Charles's collection, due to their fame, and perhaps as they celebrated a general like himself rather than a monarch or Catholic religious theme.